ferart/VendingMachine/README.md

 The project use the Model view presenter design pattern, it binds views with Butterknife framework, also it does dependency injection (Dagger 2 framework). it has a splashScreen (a cinemagraph using a custom view), Activities, Dialog Fragments, Cards views.

-i think it's an easy example with a good architecture and the use of popular frameworks.

 Bullet points:

     Good architecture.